 Amend paragraph 4.10 of Annex 1 to Schedule 17 as follows:

-Inclusion of Distribution Systems of IDNO Parties in the Authorised Network Model
+Inclusion of Distribution Systems of QNOs in the Authorised Network Model

-4.10 Where there is a connection between the DNO Party’s Distribution System and an EDCM IDNO Party Distribution System, the IDNO Party’s network can be represented either by an Exit Point or Entry Point, in a similar manner to that of an ECDM Connectee.
-In the event that the IDNO Party’s network derives its supply from several different connection points on the DNO Party’s Distribution System it may become necessary to model some or the entire IDNO network to ensure that the flows at the boundary between the DNO Party’s Distribution System and the Distribution System of the IDNO Party are representative of those expected under Normal Running Arrangements and Contingency scenarios.
+4.10 Where there is a connection between the DNO Party’s Distribution System and an EDCM QNO network, the QNO’s network can be represented either by an Exit Point or Entry Point, in a similar manner to that of an ECDM Connectee.
+In the event that the QNO’s network derives its supply from several different connection points on the DNO Party’s Distribution System it may become necessary to model some or the entire QNO network to ensure that the flows at the boundary between the DNO Party’s Distribution System and the Distribution System of the QNO are representative of those expected under Normal Running Arrangements and Contingency scenarios.

 Amend paragraph 1.8 of Schedule 18 as follows:

-1.8 Step 4 uses CDCM charges to determine the element of portfolio charges to be applied in the case of IDNO Parties who are supplied from the DNO Party’s network at voltages higher than the scope of CDCM charges.
+1.8 Step 4 uses CDCM charges to determine the element of portfolio charges to be applied in the case of QNOs who are supplied from the DNO Party’s network at voltages higher than the scope of CDCM charges.

 Delete Figure 14 in Schedule 18 and replace with the following: